GMOD/Apollo/docs/Build.md

      make clean download-release package

-This runs three separate build steps
-- Clean out old files
-- Download the pre-compiled client from github
-- Create a WAR package with your custom properties and config files

-The download-release is the recommended step for most users.
-Other options to the Makefile include:

-     # Build options
-     make download-debug    # download the latest pre-compiled debug client make download-release  # download the latest pre-compiled release client (minified javascript) make release           # compile the jbrowse+webapollo client manually make debug             # compile the jbrowse+webapollo client manually make unoptimized       # create unoptimized jbrowse+webapollo  (no compilation step, no nodejs required)

-     # Deploy test server
-     make run               # run the the built package using a temporary tomcat server for testing

-     # Tests
-     make test              # run the command line tests for webapollo make test-jbrowse      # run the command line tests for jbrowse (requires extra perl pre-requisites)
+This will compile a release package and produce the a WAR file in WEB_APOLLO_ROOT/target/apollo-1.0-SNAPSHOT.war that is ready to deploy.
+See [deploying webapollo](Deploy.md) for the next steps for deploying.

-Developers are advised to review the [developer's guide](Developer.md) for further instructions on creating their own builds.
+Alternatively, developers or user's with custom builds are advised to review the [developer's guide](Developer.md) for further instructions on creating their own builds.